-SERVICES > Code Audit
+SERVICES > AppSec / Code Audits

 A security code audit identifies security issues in the design or implementation of your application.
 It is able to identify issues that are hard to identify during a penetration test and can be considered a special form of a full white-box penetration test.